-Over the phone or in-person, our admissions specialist will chat with you to understand how we can best support you.
-They will also gather important information about your eating disorder, to see if we are the right service for you.
+Over the phone or in-person, our Admissions Specialist will chat with you to understand how we can best support you.
+They will also learn more about your experience with your eating disorder, to see if we are the right service for you.

 Meet with us.

-If our programme suits your needs, we will invite you to our day centre in central London to attend a free full intake review with one of our caring and knowledgeable clinicians.
+When you’re ready, we will suggest meeting face-to-face at our day centre in central London to attend a free assessment with our caring and understanding clinicians.

 Start your recovery.

-Following your intake review, if you’re ready, we’ll agree on a start date and let you know what to expect on the intake day – your first step towards recovery.
+Following your assessment, if you’re ready, we’ll agree on a start date and let you know what to expect on your first day – and first step towards recovery.

 Working alongside you, we will help you find the right support for you.